 Theres lots to love about sangria.
 Its fun, its pretty, its super easy to make, its a crowd pleaser, and of course the best part- its allllcooohooolllllll.
 You can also pretend its healthy because of all the fruit that there is in it.
 I generally go for a white or rosé sangria and sometimes will be in the mood for red, but white is my go to.

 Today I’m sharing a recipe with you that I call Fruity and Pretty Rainbow Sangria, because it is all those things.

 The base is all alcohol which means—->no wasted calories on juice or soda (nobody wants that) JUST ALCOHOL (YAS!!!).

 Its one bottle of rose wine and one bottle of moscato with a bunch of fruit.
 Super easy.

 My fave rosé is the Baron Herzog White Zinfandel, aka, pink wine as my bestie and I call it.
 Its a whopping $6.99 in the kosher supermarket so I usually buy a couple at a time just for emergencies.
-You can find a link to it here.
-For the moscato, I buy the Cantina Gabriele Moscato.
-Its a sweet white wine that pretty much tastes like soda, but its better because like I said before, its alcohol.
-Heres the link to that one.
+For the moscato, I buy a sweet one that pretty much tastes like soda, but its better because like I said before, its alcohol.

 Next I throw in a fruit for every color of the rainbow: